llSourcell/AI_Artist/README.md

 - `--maintain_aspect_ratio`: to maintain aspect ratio or not
 - `--content_layer`: which layer to focus on for content generation

+I'd run this on AWS, but you can run this locally too if you have a GPU.
 On a 980M GPU, the time required for each epoch depends on mainly image size (gram matrix size) :

-For a 400x400 gram matrix, each epoch takes approximately 11-13 seconds.
+- For a 400x400 gram matrix, each epoch takes approximately 11-13 seconds.
-For a 512x512 gram matrix, each epoch takes approximately 18-22 seconds.
+- For a 512x512 gram matrix, each epoch takes approximately 18-22 seconds.
-For a 600x600 gram matrix, each epoch takes approximately 28-30 seconds.
+- For a 600x600 gram matrix, each epoch takes approximately 28-30 seconds.

 Credits
 ===========